julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 Fertility in the Old World was never a single subject.
 It was not only about human bodies, wombs, or conception.
-It was a **cosmic current**—a pulse moving through soil, seeds, livestock, ancestors, seasons, the hearth, and the hidden world of spirits.
+It was a **cosmic current**, a pulse moving through soil, seeds, livestock, ancestors, seasons, the hearth, and the hidden world of spirits.

-A barren field, a sterile cow, a failing lineage, a woman unable to conceive—these were not separate problems.
+A barren field, a sterile cow, a failing lineage, a woman unable to conceive.
+These were not separate problems.
 They were different faces of the same imbalance in the world’s life-force.

 This post explores the older, deeper worldview:
 **fertility as a force of the land itself**, and the ritual ways witches and wise folk invited it back into balance.

-If you’re looking for human-centered charms, womb rites, and conception spells, see Folk Fertility Rituals – Magic of Creation - **[Fertility Rituals for Creation](/folk-fertility-rituals/)**
+If you’re looking for human-centered charms, womb rites, and conception spells, see **[Folk Fertility Rituals for Creation](/folk-fertility-rituals/)**

 ---